raganwald-deprecated/iGesture/README.md

 iGesture
 ===

-A fork of the [jGesture](http://web.siruna.com/nico/jgesture/documentation.html "jGesture Plugin for JQuery") plugin for Mobile Safari.
-With iGesture, your Mobile Safari applications can respond to *gestures*, shapes the user draws with their finger.
+A fork of the [jGesture](http://web.siruna.com/nico/jgesture/documentation.html "jGesture Plugin for JQuery") plugin for modern browsers and especially Mobile Safari.
+With iGesture, your web applications can respond to *gestures*, shapes the user draws with their finger.
 You can respond to swiping up, down, left or right or at a 45 degree angle, you can support circles drawn clockwise or counterclockwise, and you can respond to more complex gestures such as a square or "X." Gestures can be drawn on the entire screen or you can support gestures drawn on specific elements of the page.

+**doesn't mobile safari already give me gesture support?**

+Mobile Safari has high-level support or handling scaling and rotation with two fingers.
+You can also get incredibly detailed and track each finger separately if you need to.
+However, if you want to use gestures like swiping up or down or drawing a circle with one finger, you have to track the touch movements yourself.

+With iGesture, you have predefined gestures like "left," "top," and "scrub" (A back-and-forth wiping) that are automatically turned into jQuery custom events so you can bind functions to the individual gestures on specific elements rather than having a massive switch statement inside your `touchmove` handler.
+Your code is more 'jQuery-ish'.

+Have a look at "naughts and crosses," a line of code really is worth a thousand words.

 **naughts and crosses**

-The [naughts and crosses](naughts_and_crosses.html) demonstration page is a ridiculously simple game of naughts and crosses intended for "pass and play."
+The [naughts and crosses](naughts_and_crosses.html) demonstration page is a ridiculously simple game of naughts and crosses intended for "pass and play" on a standard browser (it has not been set up for Mobile Safari yet).
 To try it, download [naughts\_and\_crosses.html](naughts\_and\_crosses.html), [naughts\_and\_crosses.js](naughts\_and\_crosses.js), and of course [igesture.jquery.mobile\_safari.js](igesture.jquery.mobile\_safari.js).
 Put them in the same directory and use Safari to open naughts\_and\_crosses.html.

 You should see a blank board: